ricand472/ricand472/README.md

 - 👋 Hi, I’m @ricand472
-- 👀 I’m interested in literally nothing.
+- 👀 I’m interested in interesting things.
-- 🌱 I’m currently learning literally nothing.
+- 🌱 I’m currently learning everything.
-- 💞️ I’m looking to collaborate on literally nothing.
+- 💞️ I’m looking to collaborate with anyone.
-- 📫 How to reach me, I don't know.
+- 📫 How to reach me, not sure.

 <!---
 ricand472/ricand472 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.